miralee94/devops22-java/lesson_3/EXERCISE_3.md

 ### Group exercise

-1. Write a do while loop

-2. Method that uses throws
+1. Method that uses throws (see J_CheckedExceptionExample.java)

-3. Method that uses variable length arguments
+2. Method that uses variable length arguments (see L_VariableLengthArgumentExample.java)

+3. Rewrite to fill a 2D array with values (see I_ForMultipleInitsExample.java)

-4. Analyze Multiplication arrays
+4. Analyze and describe code in with Multiplication arrays (see N_MultiplicationArrays.java)

 ### Individual `Exercise` Java Basic syntax

-1. In repository devops22-java [lesson_3](https://github.com/fictive-reality/devops22-java/tree/main/lesson_3)

-2. Write a class that uses a `switch`.
+1. Write a class that uses a `switch`.

-3. Write a class `Circle` that calculates the `area`, `circumference` and holds a variable `radius`.
+2. Write a class `Circle` that calculates the `area`, `circumference` and holds a variable `radius`.

-4. Write a `while` loop that uses a `break` or `continue`.
+3. Write a `while` loop that uses `break` and one that uses `continue`.

-5. Hand in the actual files.

-6. [EXTRA] Create a single program that uses the features from above.
+4. [EXTRA] Create a single program that uses all the features from above.

 ## Hand in instructions